-So in the meantime, as you wait for Him, by all means, hug!
-No, not your crush.
+So in the meantime, as you wait for Him, by all means, hug.
 Hug your dad.
 Hug your mom.
 Hug your brothers and sisters.
 Hug your friends.
 Hug those old ladies at church.

 And as you wait on your forever Bridegroom, watch out that you don’t make the same mistake God’s people made years ago, when they rejected God for a man they could see and touch.
 (You can read that story in 1 Samuel 8 and 12:19.)

 Now I’d love to hear from you.
 Are you in danger of deciding God is not enough for you because He isn’t here to hug you right this second?
 Tell me about it.
 (And more importantly, talk to Him about it.)